 The majority of houses in Darnall are freehold rather than leasehold.
 This is one of the situations where having a local conveyancer who is familiar with the area who can help the conveyancing process.
 It is clear that you are buying in Darnall in which case you should be shopping around for a Darnall conveyancing solicitor and check that they have experience in dealing with leasehold houses.
 First you will need to check the unexpired lease term.
 Being a leaseholder you will not be entirely free to do whatever you want with the house.
 The lease will likely included provisions for example requiring the freeholder’sconsent to conduct changes to the property.
 You may also be required to pay a maintenance charge towards the upkeep of the estate where the house is located on an estate.
 Your solicitor should report to you on the legal implications.

-I purchased a 1st floor flat in Darnall, conveyancing formalities finalised July 2008.
-Can you give me give me an indication of the likely cost of a lease extension?
-Equivalent flats in Darnall with a long lease are worth £222,000.
-The average or mid-range amount of ground rent is £50 levied per year.
-The lease runs out on 21st October 2090
+I own a 1st floor flat in Darnall, conveyancing having been completed December 1997.
+Can you work out an approximate cost of a lease extension?
+Equivalent properties in Darnall with an extended lease are worth £190,000.
+The average or mid-range amount of ground rent is £45 yearly.
+The lease ends on 21st October 2081

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of detailed due diligence.
+Do not use this information in tribunal or court proceedings.
+There may be additional concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Please do not move forward based on this information before seeking the advice of a professional.